 At our school, we already invest a great deal of time and energy into making sure that all children have opportunities to be involved in competitive sports and other physically challenging activities.
 We have enthusiastic netball and football teams, coached by staff and volunteers and we look for chances to play against other schools in both league and friendly matches.
 To make sure this tradition continues, our older children run clubs for younger children at lunchtime.
 However, we also place great emphasis on those activities which we hope will become lifelong habits.
 For example: surfing, swimming, cycling, walking and running through lunchtime and afterschool clubs, taster days, school trips and sponsored events.

 We are also determined that our staff have the necessary knowledge and skills to encourage and support all of our children to achieve their potential.

-As a result of our work over the last year, we have been awarded the Sainsbury's School Games Silver Award.
+As a result of our work over the last year, we have once again been awarded the Sainsbury's School Games Gold Award.
 Sainsbury's School Games is an initiative supported by Sport England, The Department for Culture, Media and Sport and the Youth Sports Trust.
 It aims to give every child the opportunity to participate in competitive sport.
 Part of this initiative (School Games Mark) rewards schools for their commitment to, and the development of, competition within their school, and allows them to work towards three different awards: bronze, silver and gold.
-We were delighted to find that we have now met the standards for the second level award and, guided by Miss Preece, our PE Subject Leader are now working towards gold.
+We were delighted to find that we have now met the standards for the third level award (Gold), guided by Mrs Symons, our PE Subject Leader.